 error: Process didn’t exit successfully: `target/debug/arrays` (exit code: 101)

-We can see that the compilation did not give us any errors, but we got a runtime error and our program didn’t exit successfully.
-When we attempt to access an element using indexing, Rust will check that the index we’ve specified is less than the array length.
-If the index is greater than the length, it will “panic,”, which is what it’s called when a Rust program exits with an error.
+The compilation didn’t produce any errors, but the program results in a runtime error and didn’t exit successfully.
+When you attempt to access an element using indexing, Rust will check that the index you’ve specified is less than the array length.
+If the index is greater than the length, Rust will panic, which is the term Rust uses when a program exits with an error.

-This is our first example of Rust’s safety principles in action.
+This is the first example of Rust’s safety principles in action.
 In many low-level languages, this kind of check is not done, and when you provide an incorrect index, invalid memory can be accessed.
-Rust protects us against this kind of error by immediately exiting instead of allowing the memory access and continuing.
-We’ll discuss more of Rust’s error handling in Chapter XX.
+Rust protects you against this kind of error by immediately exiting instead of allowing the memory access and continuing.
+Chapter XX discusses more of Rust’s error handling.

 How Functions Work

 Functions are pervasive in Rust code.
-We’ve already seen one of the most important functions in the language: the main function that’s the entry point of many programs.
-We’ve also seen the fn keyword, which allows us to declare new functions.
+You’ve already seen one of the most important functions in the language: the main function, which is the entry point of many programs.
+You’ve also seen the fn keyword, which allows you to declare new functions.

 Rust code uses snake case as the conventional style for function and variable names.
-In snake case, all letters are lower case, and there are underscores separating words.
-Here’s a program containing an example function definition:
+In snake case, all letters are lower case and underscores separate words.
+Here’s a program that contains an example function definition:

 Filename: src/main.rs